 Tintern was one of the few Welsh abbeys that avoided the destruction caused by the wars of Edward II.
 Undoubtedly this was due to the fact that it occupied a remote, isolated place.
 All we know is that Edward II stayed in the abbey for two nights in 1326, when he fled Roger Mortimer’s army.
 In the mid-fourteenth century, the abbey was experiencing difficulties due to lack of people, extinct due to the “black death”, and at the beginning of the fifteenth century financial problems emerged, as a result of the Welsh uprising of Owain Glyndŵr.
-The convent saved itself with the money from the pilgrims’ donations, who came to the abbey, as in its chapel there was a statue of the Virgin Mary, which, as the pilgrims thought, possessed miraculous powers.
+The convent saved itself with the money from the pilgrims’ donations, who came to the abbey, as in its chapel there was a statue of the Our Lady, which, as the pilgrims thought, possessed miraculous powers.

 In 1535, the abbey’s annual income was valued at 192 pounds, making Tintern the richest monastery in Wales.
 Nevertheless, it was included to the first Act of Suppression of king Henry VIII, who dissolved all religious houses that did not achieve an annual income of 200 pounds.
 The buildings of the dissolved monastery were given to Henry Somerset, Earl of Worcester in 1549.
 He dismantled the roofs to gain valuable lead, which started the degradation of the medieval buildings.
 Over the next two centuries, Tintern’s interest was small.
 In the 17th and 18th centuries, the ruins were inhabited by workers from local factories.
 In the middle of the 18th century, it became fashionable to visit “romantic” and picturesque places, and the first security and research works were undertaken only at the beginning of the 20th century.

-The western part of the north range was occupied by the monastery kitchen.
-It was placed exactly between the aforementioned refectory of lay brothers and the refectory of monks located on its eastern side, thanks to which it could efficiently serve both buildings.
-The kitchen was divided into two rooms, in one of them there was an outflow for waste removed to the gutter.
-The main refectory, or dining room of monks, was a large building on a rectangular plan with longer walls on the north-south line, with large, ogival, gothic windows.
-Inside, only once a day, the monks gathered for a meal of bread, vegetables and beer or fish and eggs on fast days.
-In the refectory wall there were two niches for washing and storing the dishes, and the stairs led to the pulpit, from which monk read during meals.
-On the east side of the refectory there was a much smaller, rectangular, vaulted, warming building.
-It was the only (except of the kitchen and infirmary) constantly warmed room.
-The fireplace was located at the north wall.
-The upper storeys were probably occupied by a small archive, where the most important monastery documents were kept in a dry place.
+The corner, west fragment of the north wing was occupied by the monastery kitchen.
+It was placed exactly between the aforementioned refectory of lay brothers and the main refectory of monks located on its eastern side, thanks to which it could efficiently service both buildings.
+The kitchen was divided into two rooms.
+In one of it there was an outflow for waste removed to the gutter and connection to the main refectory and cloister, while in the second, west one, there was a hearth and three doors: to the cloister, to the west wing and to the rear yard.
+The main refectory, that is the dining room of the monks, after the rebuilding from the first half of the 13th century, was a large building on a rectangular plan with longer walls on the north-south line, with large, pointed, Gothic windows.
+It was an impressive hall 26 meters long and 9 meters wide, probably topped with a timber open roof truss.
+Inside, the monks gathered only once a day for a silent meal, consisting of bread, vegetables and beer or fish and eggs on Lenten Days.
+In the southern wall of the refectory there were two niches for washing and storing dishes, and the stairs led to the pulpit from which monk read during meals.
+In the south-eastern part, the portal led directly to a small pantry or warehouse.

 The monument is open from March 1 to June 30 every day from 9:30 to 17:00, from July 1 to August 31 daily from 9.30 to 18.00, from September 1 to October 31, every day from 9.30 to 17.00, from November 1 to March 31, Monday to Saturday from 10:00 to 16:00 and on Sunday from 11:00 to 16:00.